physi0/odin-recipes/README.md

 # odin-recipes
-This is an odin project to buiild a basic recipe website to practice HTML knowledge learnt on the Foundations course.
+This is an odin project to build a basic recipe website to practice HTML knowledge learnt on the Foundations course.
 The website will consist of a main index page which will have links to a few recipes.
 It will look very basic to start with, but will be revisited in future to improve it with CSS.